 Compulsory items

-No special equipment is required.
+No special equipment is required, but safety items are still recommended.

 Emission rules